 A native of Toronto, Anne Sado has been President of George Brown College since 2004.
-Her impact on the vision, direction and culture of the college has resulted in significant growth at George Brown, and has activated a critical public discussion on the value of college education in Ontario’s economic development.
+Her impact on the vision, direction and culture of the college has seen a doubling of enrolment and a significant increase in its physical footprint in the heart of

-Anne’s areas of focus in education have been the development of a workforce with the right balance of skills for the knowledge economy, innovation in learning and the transition of new Canadians into productive careers to drive economic growth.
+Anne’s areas of focus have been the development of a workforce with the right balance of skills for the knowledge economy, innovation in learning and the transition of new Canadians into productive careers to drive economic growth.
 A strong advocate of

 Anne was appointed a Member of the Order of Canada in June 2013.
 She was recognized as one of Canada’s Top 25 Women of Influence in 2014, a YWCA Woman of Distinction in 2012 and one of Canada’s Most Powerful Women by WXN over four years, leading to her